jdromeiro/.NET-Developer-Questions/README.md

 **4. What do the terms Boxing and Unboxing mean?**
 Boxing is the process of converting a value type to an Object type.
 Unboxing is the process of extracting a value type from an Object.
 These concepts are important for fulfilling the unified paradigm in .NET, in which a value of any type can be treated as an object.

+**5. What are the most common acronyms used in .NET?**
+The most-used acronyms in .NET are IL (Intermediate Language), CIL (Common Intermediate Language), CLI (Common Language Infrastructure) and JIT (Just-in-time) compiler.